AaweshKumar/first-repository/README.md

 # first-repository
-for testing
+for testing "\n"
-Just some school stuff created while learning python for the first timr :)
+Just some school stuff created while learning python for the first time :)